cmergny/dotfiles/notes.md

 Terminal showing greyed text suggestion after writting the start of a command (ex: "ssh" adds in grey "host@truc").
 This is a fish shell feature, not really available in bash. https://apple.stackexchange.com/questions/140758/terminal-iterm-autocomplete-greyed-functionality
+# fish config
+Make sure defaut browser is set when running the command.
+Make sure python env is fully deactivated or activated because the command uses python packages.
+# Prompt
+I use Terlar.
 # Fish vi keybindings
-You can have normal and insert mode in the shell with  fish_vi_key_bindings
+You can have normal and insert mode in the shell with  fish_vi_key_bindings go back to default with fish_default_key_bindings
+To have my current vim mode displayed in prompt.
+Either modify file in  /usr/share/fish/functions/fish_default_mode_prompt.fish
+Or run fish_config got to functions and find fish_default_mode_prompt
 # Conda autoenv
 added conda activate (envname) to my bashrc